 Chief Analyst at StormGeo Nena Analysis

 With access to high-quality analyses of future energy prices, we can confidently advise our clients on good investment decisions for energy solutions in our building projects.Dib Abdul-Hadi

 Nena Analysis is one of the few analyses we use on a weekly basis and is definitely highly important.
 We rate all these companies every year and pick the ones to continue with, and we've been with Nena for a long time.
 We're always shown very good analysis and very good insights.Nicholas Martin

 Myself, as an employee in Bane NOR, have had a two decade history as customers of Nena and that’s due to the need to have a necessary tool to make good decisions on a daily basis.Jonny Glærum

-Key discussions for the Spring 2022 Nordic power market outlook
+Key discussions for the Spring 2023 Nordic Power Market Outlook.

-The report describes in detail the various cost elements for the power system until 2050 with a focus on the development of Long Run Marginal Costs in renewable power production, energy storage, hydrogen production and hydrogen fired power plants.
+Our report offers a comprehensive analysis of the various cost elements within the power system, projecting developments until 2050.
+We focus on Long Run Marginal Costs associated with renewable power production, energy storage, hydrogen production, and hydrogen-fired power plants.